 Assuming that one person is serving in the security and privacy officer capacities, that individual is effectively responsible for showing that the company has made a concerted effort to meet the regulations, such as periodically checking security policies, being certain that staff members know the policies, having a risk analysis performed on your IT systems, and confirming that business associate agreements exist for all relevant vendor relationships.

 Review your business associate agreements.

 The auditors will want to talk about the third-party relationships that involve your ePHI.
 Have a list of vendors, such as your HIPAA hosting company, and the safeguards that they have in place – as indicated within your business associate agreements (BAAs) with them.

 Your HIPAA compliant environment

 Are you a covered entity or business associate regulated by HIPAA?
-Make sure you are working with a hosting provider that cares as much about the privacy and security of health information as you do.
+Make sure you are working with a healthcare hosting provider that cares as much about the privacy and security of health information as you do.
 At Atlantic.Net, our HIPAA Compliant Hosting is backed by fully audited HIPAA, HITECH and SOC 1 / SOC 2 certified infrastructure.
 See our HIPAA server plans.